Contents

 Dust skylights regular monthly using a telescoping dust mop.

-Have skylights checked by a expert each year for hairline fractures and other flaws that can lead to more extensive structural damage down the line.
-If you’re unpleasant cleaning skylights yourself, have your skylights professionally cleaned at the same time you have them inspected.
+Have actually skylights inspected by a professional yearly for hairline cracks and other defects that can cause more extensive structural damage down the line.
+If you’re unpleasant cleansing skylights yourself, have your skylights professionally cleaned at the same time you have them checked.

-If changing your roof and setting up a new skylight at the same time, ask your roofing professional to have an ice and water shield installed with the roof underlayment to anticipate ice dams.
-Having a skylight makes your roof more susceptible to forming ice dams( melted snow that has refrozen) around the external edges of the skylight, which can avoid rainwater overflow or melt and create a leak if they permeate through the roof shingles.
+If replacing your roof and setting up a brand-new skylight at the same time, ask your roofing contractor to have an ice and water shield set up with the roof underlayment to anticipate ice dams.
+Having a skylight makes your roof more prone to forming ice dams( melted snow that has refrozen) around the external edges of the skylight, which can avoid rainwater overflow or melt and create a leak if they seep through the roof shingles.

 Pros.